-Extensive and intensive properties - state functions and path functions - types of processes - Zeroth law of thermodynamics. internal energy and enthalpy, Joule-Thomson effect -second law of thermodynamics - spontaneous processes - Entropy: Definition -entropy a state function - Third law of thermodynamics: Nernst heat theorem.
+Extensive and intensive properties - state functions and path functions - types of

+-Zeroth law of thermodynamics. internal energy and enthalpy, Jouletheorem.

+Thomson effect -second law of thermodynamics - spontaneous processes - Entropy:

+Definition -entropy a state function - Third law of thermodynamics: Nernst heat changes.
+The properties of A and G, Gibbs energy of real gases, temperature dependence of the Gibbs energy